Claims-made vs. Occurrence

-The claims-made form covers incidents that you report during the active policy period - or an extended reporting period - and occur after a policy's retroactive start date.
+The claims-made form covers incidents that you report during the active policy period — or during an extended reporting period — and occur after a policy's retroactive start date.
 Claims through this form of coverage must meet both criteria for coverage to apply.

-For example: a small business owner purchases a general liability policy on a claims-made basis.
+For example, a small business owner purchases a general liability policy on a claims-made basis.
 The policy is effective from January 1, 2016, through December 31, 2016, and has a retroactive date of October 1, 2015.
 A claim is reported during the policy period for a loss that occurred on November 10, 2015.

 Since the incident was reported during the policy period and occurred after the retroactive date, the claim is covered.
 Claims-made coverage wouldn't apply had the loss occurred prior to October 1, 2015.

 Also known as tail coverage, an extended reporting period is a provision on a policy that extends the amount of time you can report a claim after a policy's cancellation.
 Most policies typically include tail coverage, and the length of time varies depending on the carrier.

 An endorsement may be added to your policy to lengthen the extended reporting period indefinitely and is commonly known as a supplemental extended reporting period (SERP).
 A loss must occur between the retroactive date and the end of the policy period for coverage to apply.